 This category is very hit-or-miss.
-It includes items like: mouse pads, mice, controllers, and headphone skins.
-Consider them high-risk, moderate reward.
+It includes items like mousepads, mice, controllers, and headphone skins.
+Consider them a high-risk, moderate reward.

-Don’t get us wrong, we understand the appeal for these products.
+Don’t get us wrong; we understand the appeal of these products.
 If done right, custom tech products can put your store a step ahead of the competition.
 But that’s a big IF, considering the high cost of manufacturing and large order minimums.

 Of all these, branded mouse pads or desktop mats are probably your safest bet, given the cheaper materials involved.
 Custom mice, controllers, and headphones may be worth a shot – but only if you find a good hardware partner and have the fanbase to support it.